owikle/dh-music/content/0-intro.md

 - **Collaborative**:
     - Research often involves a community that crosses disciplinary lines to exchange ideas and build projects

-        - *Instead of trying to pigeonhold digital humanities by prescribing particular methods or theoretical approaches, we can instead focus on a community that comes together around values such as openness and collaboration* - Lisa Spiro, ["This is Why We Fight": Defining the Values of the Digital Humanities](http://dhdebates.gc.cuny.edu/debates/text/13){:target='_blank'}, *Debates in the Digital Humanities*, 2012.
+        - *Instead of trying to pigeonhole digital humanities by prescribing particular methods or theoretical approaches, we can instead focus on a community that comes together around values such as openness and collaboration* - Lisa Spiro, ["This is Why We Fight": Defining the Values of the Digital Humanities](http://dhdebates.gc.cuny.edu/debates/text/13){:target='_blank'}, *Debates in the Digital Humanities*, 2012.

         - *The digital humanities today is about a scholarship (and a pedagogy) that is publicly visible in ways to which we are generally unaccustomed... a scholarship and pedagogy that are collaborative* - Matthew Kirschenbaum, ["What is Digital Humanities?"]( http://mkirschenbaum.wordpress.com/2011/01/22/what-is-digital-humanities/){:target='_blank'}, *ADE Bulletin* 150 (2010):1-7.